Teaching (Recent):

 prospective PhD and MSc students, and as 4th year projects)

-flame propagation, a fascinating multi-disciplinary area of applied
+of flame propagation, a fascinating multi-disciplinary area of

-approach will typically adopt a combination of analytical techniques
+equations.
+The approach will typically adopt a combination of

-industry (such as the automobile or the aerospace industry).
-Depending on
+jobs in industry (such as the automobile or the aerospace

 Sample of suggested projects:

-flow) and in mixing-layers.
-The main aim is to determine the critical
+Poiseuille flow) and in mixing-layers.
+The main aim is to

 - Propagating Flames and their Stability: